latest nhpb_banner 1__compressed2

 Help with Medical Bills

-People facing eviction, foreclosure, or homelessness in New Mexico will get help.
-The state, and local non-profits, provide grants from the Department of Housing and Urban Development, or HUD, to help families facing eviction as well as foreclosure.
+People facing eviction or homelessness in New Mexico will get help.
+The state, and local non-profits, provide grants from the Department of Housing and Urban Development, or HUD, to help families facing eviction or there are also lawyers for tenants with a pay or quit notice .
 There are also programs that rehouse homeless people.
 Find homeless prevention and rapid rehousing programs near you in NM below.

-While the types of resources offered will vary by town and county (which are listed below), it can include emergency one time rent help, legal aid, and counseling.
+While the types of resources offered will vary by town and county (which are listed below), it can include emergency one time rent help, free legal aid, landlord mediation or intervention, and counseling.
 There are programs that help low-income NM families that have an eviction or foreclosure notice too.
-The currently homeless in New Mexico may also benefit from government programs, including transitional housing and assistance with paying the security deposit on a new home or residence.
+The currently homeless in New Mexico may also benefit from government programs, including transitional housing and assistance with paying the security deposit on a new home or apartment.

-The federal government, state of NM, and non-profits partner on the Continuum of Care.
+The federal government, state of NM, and non-profits partner on the Continuum of Care as well as ESG grants.
 The program was created by HUD in an effort to help minimize and ideally solve the problem of homelessness, both in New Mexico and nationally.
 Immigrants, single moms or the poor in New Mexico as well as tenants facing eviction or homelessness can apply to the following near them.

 • Emergency Solution Grants (ESG).
-Each and every year, the state receives funding as part of this.
+Each year, the state receives funding as part of this.
 The financial assistance programs are administered at the local level by various charities and non-profits.
 While the exact make up of what is offered in each town will vary, some of the main components will offer everything from a motel voucher to homeless people to grant money for a tenant or legal aid to homeowners.
+The grants can be issued in an emergency to low-income families about to be evicted.

 • SHP - Supportive Housing Program is a combination of homeless shelter, case management, and financial aid for those that are currently homeless.
 Funds issued help people live in a new, affordable low income home or apartment.
 They can also attend job training and placement in an effort to increase their skills or income.
 When ready to move into a new home, cash assistance may be offered for paying a security deposit or other rental costs.